AxdeKlerk/SLP/DEBUGGING.md

 **Lesson Learned:**
 Consistency between input names, form actions, and view logic is key.
 Even one mismatched `name` or `id` can break a working search feature.

+---

+#### 4.1.1.9 Contact Form Email Confirmation and Redirect

+**Bug:**
+Originally, the contact form used *FormSubmit*, a third-party service that sent messages externally without backend control, from teh working version of *www.searchlightpromotions* website.
+This meant no confirmation email could be sent to users, and the redirect to the thank-you page was unreliable once switched to *Django* handling.

+**Fix:**
+Replaced the external `FormSubmit` action with a *Django*-based `ContactForm` and `contact_view`.
+The view now:
+- Validates all form inputs using *Django*’s form system.
+- Sends two emails — one to the site owner with full message details, and one to the sender confirming receipt.
+- Redirects to the dedicated **thank-you page** after successful submission.
+Added inline field error handling with brand-styled validation messages using the `.invalid-feedback` class and the red colour `#E63946`.

+**Lesson Learned:**
+Always manage key user interactions like contact forms within *Django* itself to maintain full control over logic, validation, and user feedback.
+This not only improves reliability but also ensures consistent styling, secure data handling, and a smoother user experience.

+---

 ### 4.1.2 BACKEND / LOGIC